Spin-Adapted Fermionic Unitaries: From Lie Algebras to Compact Quantum Circuits: Spin-Adapted Unitary generated by

-As an illustration of the Wei--Norman decomposition, we focus on the simplest, yet non-trivial, spin-adapted unitary generated by $A_{PP}^{QR}$ [\cref{eq:sa_gd_ppqr}].
+Here, we focus on the simplest non-trivial singlet spin-adapted fermionic unitary, namely, the one generated by $A_{PP}^{QR}$ [\cref{eq:sa_gd_ppqr}].
 In the first step, we compute the Lie closure of $\{A_{\Pu\Pd}^{\Qu\Rd}, A_{\Pu\Pd}^{\Qd\Ru}\}$, and obtain that the dynamical Lie algebra $\mathfrak{g}$ is spanned by

 where, for the sake of brevity, we denote the basis elements as $\{E_i\}_{i=1}^5$.
-As shown in Section SIII of the {\sm}, this 5-dimensional Lie algebra is isomorphic to the Lie algebra direct sum $\mathbb{R}^2\oplus\mathfrak{so}(3)\cong\mathbb{R}^2\oplus\mathfrak{su}(2)$.
-As far as the many-body nature of the basis elements is concerned, $E_1$ and $E_2$ are the spinorbital excitation operators defining the singlet spin-adapted generator $A_{PP}^{QR}$.
-The remaining elements $E_3$--$E_5$ are four-body operators, each containing a two-body anti-Hermitian excitation component multiplied by a linear combination of two particle--hole-conjugate number operator strings.
-In particular, $E_3$ gives rise to a controlled version of the rotation generated by $E_1$, conditioned on the occupancy of the $\Qd\Ru$ spinorbital pair.
-Likewise, $E_4$ is the counterpart to $E_2$, conditioned on the occupancy of the $\Qu\Rd$ spinorbital pair.
-Finally, $E_5$ is a spin-flip excitation operator, giving rise to rotations conditioned on the double occupancy of spatial orbital $P$.
+As far as the many-body nature of the basis elements is concerned, $E_1$ and $E_3$ are the spin orbital excitation operators defining the singlet spin-adapted generator $A_{PP}^{QR}$.
+The remaining elements are four-body operators, each containing a two-body anti-Hermitian excitation component multiplied by a linear combination of two particle--hole-conjugate number operator strings.
+In particular, $E_2$ gives rise to a controlled version of the rotation generated by $E_1$, conditioned on the occupancy of the $\Qd\Ru$ spin-orbital pair.
+Likewise, $E_4$ is the counterpart to $E_3$, conditioned on the occupancy of the $\Qu\Rd$ spin-orbital pair.
+Finally, $E_5$ is a spin-flip excitation operator whose action is restricted to configurations in which spatial orbital $P$ is not singly occupied, with the sign determined by whether $P$ is empty or doubly occupied.
+This basis was chosen because the corresponding unitaries can have compact quantum circuit implementations (\foreign{vide infra}).
+Regarding its classification, as shown in Section SIII of the {\sm}, an alternative basis exists in which this 5-dimensional Lie algebra becomes isomorphic to $\mathbb{R}^2\oplus\mathfrak{so}(3)\cong\mathbb{R}^2\oplus\mathfrak{su}(2)$ (see also Ref.\ \cite{Jain.2026.10.1063.5.0326865}).

 In the next step, we postulate the factorization of the spin-adapted unitary as